fzi-forschungszentrum-informatik/catkin_doc/README.md

 # The catkin\_doc project

-Generally this package is for automatically generating documentation for ros nodes.
+Generally this package is for automatically generating documentation for ROS nodes.
 Documentation is generated for each python and cpp node found in a given package.

 For this, it will extract all nodes, their parameters, subscribers, etc and create doc entries for